Liu-Huixia/learning-process-DNN/README.md

 * `Plots.ipynb` is a jupyter notebook that plots all figures in this thesis.
 * `demo.py` is a simple script showing how to compute MI between X and Y, where Y = f(X) + Noise.

-Please see the code and comments in the corresponding files for more details.
+More details can be found in the code and comments in the corresponding files.
+If you have any questions and would like advice, please contact me.

 ## Acknowledgement